multivendorx/woocommerce-product-stock-alert/readme.txt

 Elevate sales with instant stock alerts, engage customers with real-time updates, and efficiently manage inventory through a dedicated dashboard.
 Simplify data handling with seamless export/import functionality.

 == Description ==
-**Supercharge your sales with instant stock alerts!
-Notify customers about restocked products and manage data effortlessly through export/import functionality.**
+**Instant Stock Alerts and Effortless Inventory Management.
+Seamless stock export/import functionality.**

-Introducing Product Stock Manager & Notifier – your solution for seamless product stock management.
-Subscribers receive instant email notifications for restocked items.
-Manage stock data seamlessly through easy export/import functionality.
+Revolutionize your stock management with our Product Stock Manager & Notifier plugin.
+Users can subscribe for instant restock notifications.
+Admin have the capability to update and monitor product stock details, including status, quantities, prices, SKUs, and taxes.
+Simplify stock management by easily importing and exporting stock data in CSV format.

 🌐 Explore our [Document](https://multivendorx.com/docs/knowledgebase/woocommerce-product-stock-alert/)